Go Ad-Free

 logoThe People's Perspective on Medicine

-Babies Born in Winter Benefit from Moms’ Vitamin D Supplements
+Babies Benefit from Moms’ Vitamin D Supplements

-Moms’ Vitamin D Supplements Help Some Babies’ Bones:
+Moms’ Vitamin D Supplements Help Some Babies’ Bones

 In this double-blind, placebo-controlled trial, the women were randomly assigned to take either 1,000 International Units of vitamin D3 daily or a look-alike placebo.
 That was in addition to the 400 IUs that they were taking in their prenatal vitamins.

-Difference Shows Up in Winter-Born Babies:
+Difference Shows Up in Winter-Born Babies

 There was no difference in the amount of bone mineral seen in babies in the study overall.
 There was, however, a significant difference when the scientists compared babies born in the winter.
 That is the season when mothers’ vitamin D levels naturally drop.
 Babies whose mothers took placebo had less bone mineral than those whose mothers had taken additional vitamin D supplements.
+This study was the first experiment to show that moms’ vitamin D supplements during pregnancy could improve babies’ bone mass.

 Rate this article